Project-Tick/projtlauncher.yongdohyun.org.tr/src/index.md

         <h1>Modpack Management</h1>
         <div class="subtitle">
           <p>Install and launch modpacks easily, while keeping them clean.
-          You no longer need to manually install and update modpacks—Prism Launcher can do these tasks for you without the hassle.</p>
+          You no longer need to manually install and update modpacks—ProjT Launcher can do these tasks for you without the hassle.</p>
         </div>
       </div>
     </div>